UKPLab/CARE/docs/source/for_developers/debugging/index.rst

 .. code-block:: shell

-    # 1 – Find the running Postgres container
+    # 1 – Find the running Postgres container (the name will be always like xyz-postgres-1)
-    docker ps | grep xyz                 # replace “xyz” with a unique part of the container name
+    docker ps | grep xyz         # replace "xyz" with a unique part of the container name

     # 2 – Create the dump (Makefile target)
     make CONTAINER=xyz-postgres-1 backup_db